ISET/isetcornellbox/README.md

 ![image](https://user-images.githubusercontent.com/1837145/185008646-bcc9ebf4-87d8-464b-87e6-69dfd1182278.png)

 This paper describes constructing a Cornell Box, measuring its properties, and acquiring images of the box using a Google Pixel 4a.
 We then used ISETCam and ISET3d tools to simulate the the scene radiance of the box, the optics of the phone, and the sensor.
-This is an end-to-end process (physics to raw digital values) of the iamge system.
+This is an end-to-end simulation (scene radiance to raw digital values) of the iamge system.

 The calculations in this repository depend on [ISETCam](https://github.com/ISET/isetcam/wiki) and [ISET3d (v3)](https://github.com/ISET/iset3d/wiki).
 The calculations are illustrated in the LiveScripts that are linked on the right side of this page.

-The arXiv paper cited below is a pre-print of the published article.
+The arXiv paper is a pre-print of the published article.

-** ARXIV Reference**
+**ARXIV Reference**

 [Accurate smartphone camera simulation using 3D scenes](https://arxiv.org/abs/2201.07411)
 <br>Zheng Lyu, Thomas Goossens, Brian Wandell, Joyce Farrell